danmoop/MainProject/README.md

 localhost:8080/books/add - you can add a book

 localhost:8080/books/admin - page that can redirect you to addBook page and seeAllBooks page

+localhost:8080/delete - page where you can delete any book